Citizens' Commission to Investigate the FBI: Members

 On March 11, 1976, the FBI closed their investigation of the group's burglary without conclusively identifying any of the perpetrators.
 The members' identities remained a secret until early 2014, when all seven of the eight who could be found agreed to be interviewed by journalist Betty Medsger, who was writing a nonfiction book on the event: The Burglary.

-Of these seven, five agreed to be publicly identified: Keith Forsyth, Bonnie Raines, Bonnie's husband John C. Raines (who, 10 years prior to the burglary, was a member of the Freedom Riders), and Robert "Bob" Williamson; the mastermind and recruiter, William C. Davidon, died in 2013 before the book was published but had planned to reveal his involvement, as well.
+Of these seven, five agreed to be publicly identified: Keith Forsyth, Bonnie Raines, her husband John C. Raines (who, 10 years prior to the burglary, was a member of the Freedom Riders), and Robert "Bob" Williamson; the mastermind and recruiter, William C. Davidon, died in 2013 before the book was published but had planned to reveal his involvement, as well.
 The other two burglars who were interviewed for the hardcover edition chose to be identified by the pseudonyms "Susan Smith" and "Ron Durst".
-On March 7, 2021, in recognition of the 50th anniversary of the burglary, Ralph Daniel of San Rafael, Calif., revealed himself to be one of the burglars.

 The final burglar, Judi Feingold, had, unlike the others, fled across the country in 1971 and could not be found for 43 years.
 When she discovered that the other burglars were breaking their silence, she contacted Robert Williamson and eventually was interviewed by Medsger as well, which was included in the epilogue to the paperback edition of The Burglary.
+On March 7, 2021, in recognition of the 50th anniversary of the burglary, Ralph Daniel of San Rafael, California, revealed himself to be one of the burglars.
+The last anonymous member, Sara Shumer of Berkeley, California – in 1971 a political science professor at Haverford College (where Davidon taught physics) – disclosed her participation in 2024 for inclusion in coverage of the incident on the Ed Helms podcast, SNAFU.

-Several months after the burglary, Forsyth and Williamson were also members of The Camden 28, a separate activist group which broke into a draft board to destroy documents, in order to impede the war draft and make an anti-war statement.
+Several months after the burglary, Forsyth and Williamson were also members of The Camden 28, a separate activist group that broke into a draft board to destroy documents, in an effort to impede the military draft and make an anti-war statement.

 Burglary

 The burglars did extensive surveillance of the FBI office, to ensure they knew when the office was empty and when the streets were unlikely to have police patrols.
 The break-in was perpetrated on the day of Joe Frazier and Muhammad Ali's Fight of the Century.
 The burglars confirmed in subsequent interviews this was done in the hope that the building manager and the residents upstairs would be glued to their radios to hear the summaries of the fight.

 While the contracts for the Fight of the Century forbade any live television or radio coverage, there were summaries after each round on the Mutual Broadcasting System on the night of the fight available to the public.
 Ali was himself a COINTELPRO target due to his involvement with the Nation of Islam and the anti-war movement.

 The picture of the office shown in The New York Times' video corresponds to 1 Veterans Sq, Media, PA.